liximomo/vscode-sftp/README.md

    */
   syncMode: 'update',

-// FIXMEEE: creating/deleting a file locally in vscode doesn't make changes on the server unless the watcher is on?
+// FIXMEEEEEEE: creating/deleting a file locally in vscode doesn't automatically make changes on the server unless the watcher is on?
+New files get created on either side only when syncing to that side and using syncMode full.
+Same with deletions.

   /**
    *  glob pattern that will be appended to `config root` and `remotePath`
-   *  FIXMEEE explain the ** - what does it mean, when to put it and when not */
+   *  FIXMEEEEEEE explain the ** - what does it mean, when to put it and when not */
   ignore: [
     "**/.vscode/**",